Apply for a Dry Batteries Trading License in Dubai

 Battery products intended for distribution within the UAE mainland may require conformity marking from the Emirates Authority for Standardisation and Metrology (ESMA) before they can be sold.
 This certification ensures that products meet applicable safety and quality standards.

-Re-export activities are permitted under the licence but must comply with UAE customs procedures as well as the import regulations of the destination country.
+Re-export activities are permitted under the license but must comply with UAE customs procedures as well as the import regulations of the destination country.
 Businesses should conduct due diligence on the regulatory requirements of each target market before shipping.

 Why Dubai South Free Zone Is Well-Positioned for Dry Battery Trade